cambyse/trajectory_tree_tamp/README.md

 The above command runs the docker image and opens a bash terminal.
 The options `--net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` are to forward the host display to the Docker container.

-## Building the examples of the native system
+## Building the examples on the native system

-To build the examples on the native system, one has to follow the same steps as in Dockerfile (https://github.com/cambyse/trajectory_tree_tamp_deployment).
-This is tested on `Ubuntu 20.04.6 LTS`.
+To build the examples on the native system, one has to follow the same steps as in Dockerfile (https://github.com/cambyse/trajectory_tree_tamp_deployment). ⚠️ This is tested only on `Ubuntu 20.04.6 LTS`.

 1. Install dependencies